JEANFRANCOISTeddy/Home-Sale/README.md

 ## Project description :

-Smart Contract to manage a real estate agency company
+Smart Contract in PascalLIGO to manage a real estate agency company